CodingCookieRookie/audit-log/README.md

-# audit-log
+# Audit-Log

-Audit log for user to get and post any event
+Service for user to get and post any event log

 1. Git clone repository into audit-log folder
 2. Open a new terminal in the audit-log folder directory and run cmd `./start.sh` (Make sure no other existing docker containers are running, else comment out docker kill and rm in start.sh file)